Litvy9k/INFS803_Group5_2025/README.md

 /api/user/logout/ - need do provide the refresh token

-/api/user/update/ update email, first/last name, password
+/api/user/update/ update email, first/last name, password and avatar

 also there will be a 405 error in DRF visualized apis but it shouldn't be a problem for frontend